roomPick Your Location keyboard_arrow_right

 • Add fuel stabilizer to an almost full tank of gas and run the engine long enough for the stabilizer to disperse through the entire fuel system.

-• Get oil change service and top off fluids like antifreeze, plus power steering, brake, and windshield fluids.
+• Get an oil change service and top off fluids like antifreeze, plus power steering, brake, and windshield fluids.

 Winter temperatures are bad for RV batteries.
 Add to that those months of not charging while it continues to drain, and you will return to a battery that needs replacement.
 To prevent this: